It’s time to tackle a tough one: health care costs.

 - health food and drink – the expensive stuff that we normally wouldn’t buy if it didn’t promise some sort of health benefit

-The BLS does not break down their data into these categories, but can we assume AT LEAST another $3,000 per person for all of this stuff, on average?
+The BLS does not break down their data into these categories, but I think it’s safe to assume AT LEAST another $3,000 per person for all of this stuff, on average.

 Here’s where it gets tricky – health related expenses are EXTREMELY justifiable.
 Whether it’s opting for a less scary but pricier PPO health insurance plan, paying list price for a medical service at a certain location because our doctor recommend we go there versus shopping around or negotiating, justifying the continued monthly gym membership that goes mostly unused, or buying the $5 per tiny bottle of pomegranate juice because it’s got those cancer fighting anti-oxidants we’ve been hearing so much about – it’s quite easy to justify consumption behavior because it’s all in the name of health.
 And what’s more important than our health?

 For those reasons, health related expenses can quickly grow out of control and take up a huge share of our monthly budget, if we don’t exercise proper restraint.